 For Improving Website Speed: Super Cache

-Super Cache by Automattic (the parent company of WordPress) speeds up your site by generating static HTML files from your blog and serving up the cached files to your visitors.
+WP Super Cache by Automattic (the parent company of Wordpress) speeds up your site by generating static HTML files from your blog and serving up the cached files to your visitors.
 A single cached file can be served thousands of times.

 What’s particularly nice about this plugin is the flexibility for beginners and experts.
 Beginners can use Super Cache’s recommended settings.
 But if you’re comfortable editing PHP files, you can use this plugin in expert mode.